Food Safety certifications

 This study shows a five-point scale where (1) indicates no capacity whereas (5) shows capacity.
 Out of the 47 countries assessed most of them registered low scores between 1 and 2, meaning there is a lack of capacity.
 Only Seychelles scored the highest rank for food safety, while Mauritius and Morocco received a score of 4.
 (Jaffee et al., 2020)

-Secondly, there is a lack of information regarding the importance of Food Safety and motivation for compliance due to political instability, diseases, natural catastrophes, corruption, food insecurities and other factors that are primordial to African governments.
+Secondly, there is a lack of regarding the importance of Food Safety and motivation for due to political instability, diseases, natural catastrophes, corruption, food insecurities and other factors that are primordial to governments.
 Therefore, the correct holistic approach to food safety could not be adopted.
-Furthermore, there is a deficiency in knowledge and expertise.
-Several Food Safety authorities were unable to enforce the legislation due to a lack of international (CODEX) or inspection mechanisms (expertise and physical infrastructures) in most countries.
+Furthermore, there is a deficiency in knowledge and expertise.Ā Several Food Safety authorities were unable to enforce the legislation due to a lack of international regulations (CODEX) or mechanisms (expertise and physical infrastructures) in most countries.
 In many African countries, the implementation of HACCP in food companies is not applied as the majority are informal small and medium enterprises (SMEs) that operate outside of Food Safety regulations or any formal system.
 (Oloo et al.,2018)

 Nonetheless, small and medium-sized enterprises (SMEs) are increasing as the urbanization trend is growing and the middle class is forming.
-The retailers ask for high-quality and safe food, hence they put pressure on SMEs and seek producers who are able to meet food safety standards.
+The retailers ask for high- and safe food, hence they put pressure on SMEs and seek producers who are able to meet food safety standards.
 However, the smallholders and SMEs cannot afford the high cost of compliance and thus are dominated by larger players and by the two-tier system with safe and high-quality food for export and lower standards for the domestic informal market.
 (Manning et al., 2019, Whitworth, 2021)

 Therefore, information regarding the importance of Food Safety is crucial as well as knowledge on Food Safety compliance.
 Likewise, investments in Food Safety management capacity are critical in order to apply this understanding.
 Yet, changes have been registered and the urge to improve has been seen.
-The African Union Commission is working towards regional harmonization of regulatory standards in the Regional Economic Communities (RECs) as well as capacity building.
+The African Union Commission is working towards regional harmonization of regulatory standards in the Regional Economic Communities (RECs) as well as capacity .
 Moreover, many African nations are designing new legislations and regulations which better reflect the food safety needs.
 (GFSP, 2019; Oloo et al., 2019)

 iMIS Food Global enhances Food Safety and works toward food security